wdweeda/ARIbrain/README.md

 ```
 ari_out <- ARIbrain::ARI(Pmap = pvals2, clusters = clus31, mask=zdat!=0, Statmap = zdat)
 ```
-The `ari_out` output object contains a table with the TDPs for all clusters and include locations for the maximum.
+The `ari_out` output object contains a table with the TDPs (in the ActiveProp column) for all clusters and include locations for the maximum.
 ```
 A hommel object for 199918 hypotheses.
 Simes inequality is assumed.